pfq/PFQ/README.md

 ------------

-PFQ is a functional networking framework designed for the Linux operating system that allows efficient packets capture/transmission (10G and beyond), in-kernel functional processing and packets steering across sockets/end-points.
+PFQ is a functional networking framework designed for the Linux operating system that allows efficient packets capture/transmission (10G, 40G and beyond), in-kernel functional processing and packets steering across sockets/end-points.

 PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
-It works with any network device driver and provides a script designed to obtain accelerated versions starting from source codes.
+It works with any network device driver and provides a script designed to compile accelerated versions starting from the source codes.

 The framework enables the development of high-performance networking applications with different programming languages: C, C++ and Haskell.
-In addition, a pure functional language designed for early stages in-kernel applications is included: pfq-lang.
+In addition, a pure functional language designed for early stages in-kernel packet processing is included: pfq-lang.

-pfq-lang is inspired by Haskell and allows the creation of small applications that run in kernel space, on top of network device drivers.
+pfq-lang is inspired by Haskell and allows the define of small applications that run on top of network device drivers.
 Through pfq-lang it is possible to build efficient bridges, port mirrors, simple firewalls, network balancers and so forth.

-The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of pfq-lang as eDSL for both  C++11-14 and Haskell, and a set of diagnostic tools.
+The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11-14 and Haskell language, an implementation of pfq-lang as eDSL for C++11-14 and Haskell, an experimental qlang compiler and a set of diagnostic tools.

 Features
 --------

-* Full lock-free architecture.
+* Data-path with full lock-free architecture.
 * Preallocated pools of socket buffers.
 * Compliant with a plethora of network devices drivers.
-* Rx and Tx line-rate on 10G links (14,8 Mpps), on-top-of Intel ixgbe _vanilla_ drivers.
+* Rx and Tx line-rate on 10-Gbit links (14,8 Mpps), tested with Intel ixgbe _vanilla_ drivers.
 * Transparent support of kernel threads for asynchronous packets transmission.
-* Asynchronous transmission with active timestamping (which determines when to transmit a packet).
+* Transmission with active timestamping.
-* Concurrent monitoring of multiple multi-threaded applications by means of groups of sockets.
+* Groups of sockets which enable concurrent monitoring of multiple multi-threaded applications.
 * Per-group packet steering through randomized hashing or deterministic classification.
 * Per-group Berkeley and VLAN filters.
+* User-space libraries for C, C++11-14 and Haskell language.
 * Functional engine for in-kernel packet processing with **pfq-lang**.
-* User-space libraries for C, C++11-14 and Haskell languages.
 * pfq-lang eDLS for C++11-14 and Haskell language.
+* qlang compiler used to parse and compile pfq-lang programs.
-* Accelerated pcap library (line-speed tested with [captop][3]).
+* Accelerated pcap library for legacy applications (line-speed tested with [captop][3]).
+* I/O user<->kernel memory-mapped communications allocated on top of HugePages.
-* **pfqd** daemon used to parallelize multiple instances of pcap legacy applications.
+* **pfqd** daemon used to configure and parallelize (pcap) legacy applications.
-* **pfq-omatic**, a script designed to accelerate vanilla drivers.
+* **pfq-omatic** script that automatically accelerates vanilla drivers.
-* I/O user<->kernel shared-memory on top of **HugePages**.

 Publications
 ------------